Black Sea Fleet: Order of battle

 The Black Sea Fleet, and other Russian ground and air forces in Crimea, are subordinate to the Southern Military District of the Russian Armed Forces.
 The Black Sea Fleet is one component of Russian forces in the Southern Military District and is supported by other Russian military formations in the District, including the 4th Air and Air Defence Forces Army.
 The Russian Coast Guard and National Guard of Russia provide additional armed patrol capabilities, which have also been expanded since the Russian seizure of Crimea to support the enforcement of Russian territorial claims.
+As of 2025, the Russian Coast Guard was said to deploy about 74 patrol vessels of various types in the Black Sea.

+Since the start of the Russo-Ukraine War, the Black Sea Fleet has experienced serious losses in ships and materiel.
+However, in the context of a conflict that is still ongoing, descriptions of the fleet's order of battle may, at times, be necessarily imprecise.
+The information presented below constitutes best estimates on the state of the Black Sea Fleet based on open sources.
+For a broader list of Russian and Ukrainian ship losses in the war see: